1

 • Monitor the health and safety of all individuals.

-• Administer medication (medication certified required)
+• Administer medication, as needed if instructor is unavailable (medication certified required)

-· Communicate building maintenance issues and assist in coordination of resolution.
+• Communicate building maintenance issues and assist in coordination of resolution.

-• Familiarize yourself with behavior plans and
+• Identify Individuals with behavior plans in place.

-• Provide individual-specific service in compliance with service descriptions as defined in service directory/specific attachments and core assurances.
+• Provide individual-specific service in compliance with service descriptions as defined in service directory, specific attachments and core assurances.

 • Recognize and note physical and/or emotional changes in an individual’s condition and seek appropriate intervention.
 Report all changes to program manager or director within 1 business day.